Csimm117/IS312/intro_is/Intro_IS.md

 - A service provider organization owns and manages hardware, software , networking , and storage devices in order to provide shared resources to users via the internet.

 ## Business Information Systems (BIS)
+- IS are used in all functional areas of business organizations: Business IS
+> Accounting and finance
+> Customer service
+> Human resources
+> Manufacturing
+> Research & Development
+> Sales & Marketing

+## Electronic Commerce and Mobile Technology
+- **E-Commerce** involves the exchange of money for goods and services over electronic network.

+- Mobile commerce (m-commerce) The use of mobile , wireless devices to place orders and conduct business.
+- Used to support all forms of e-commerce
+1. Business-to-Business(B2B)
+1. Business-to-Consumer(B2C)
+1. Consumer-to-Consumer(C2C)
+1. Governement-to-Consumer(G2C)